AdKats/AdKats/README.md

     <td>yes</td>
     <td>None</td>
     <td>
         The in-game command used for confirming other commands when needed.
+Must be active.
+Must be accessible under 'Any'.
+Must use 'yes' as command text.
+Cannot be denied for any role.
     </td>
 </tr>
 <tr>